GuterKaffee/KSGER-STM32-T12-Soldering-Station/README.md

 e.g. Q4 was exchanged.

 ## Present state:
 - Schematics were added and component prefixes were corrected.
+- Connector names were corrected

 ## Known issues: